 - Work Experience 5N1356 Preparation for the work place, and a 2-week work placement in industry.

 Leaving Certificate with at least a pass grade in mathematics or relevant computer experience.
-For mature applicants experience will be considered in lieu of formal qualifications.
+Mature students are exempt from Leaving Certificate requirement.

 - Two week work placement